-- Item/Chemical Name;
+- Item/Chemical Name

-- Manufacturer Name;
+- Manufacturer Name

-- Product Code, if available;
+- Product Code, if available

-- Maximum Quantity on Hand;
+- Maximum Quantity on Hand

-- Building;
+- Building

-- Room Number(s) (storage location);
+- Room Number(s) (storage location)

-- Availability of the SDS;

-- Whether the Item is Still in Use;
+- Whether the Item is Still in Use

-(Note: When no longer in use, the date when the item was removed from the premises must be recorded.)
+(Note: if no longer in use, the date when the item was removed from the premises must be noted)

-- Comments/Descriptions (typically what the item is used for.)
+- Availability of the MSDS - Comments/Descriptions (typically what the item is used for)

-(Note: If a new chemical is received during the calendar year, the date that the item was received must be reported.)
+Note: If a new chemical is received during the calendar year, the date that the item was received must be noted.

-(b) Teaching and Research Laboratory Inventory Procedure:
+2. Teaching and Research Laboratory Inventory Procedure:

 All primary (vendor-supplied) containers of chemicals and mixtures must have a UCF bar code and be entered into the main UCF chemical inventory database if they have an NFPA rating of 2 or higher in any category.
-The NFPA rating can usually be found on the SDS supplied by the vendor.
+The NFPA rating can usually be found on the MSDS supplied by the vendor.

-- Additions: Items with an NFPA rating of 2 or higher in any category need to be added to the system as soon as they are received.
-Items must be added to the UCF database within five (5) days of receipt. - Disposals: Items that have been consumed or are considered waste by the researcher (in addition to following the UCF Hazardous Waste Disposal Procedures) must be marked as disposed in the database within the month that they are consumed or prior to being picked up as waste.
-It is the PI's responsibility to maintain their chemical inventories in the UCF database. - Relocations: Items that are being relocated must be transferred in the chemical inventory if they will be stored in that space overnight.
+Additions: Items with an NFPA rating of 2 or higher in any category need to be added to the system as soon as they are received.
+Items must be added to the UCF database within the week that they are received.

+Disposals: Items that have been consumed or are considered waste by the researcher (in addition to following the UCF Hazardous Waste Disposal Procedures) must be marked as disposed in the database within the month that they are consumed or prior to being picked up as waste.
+It is the PIs responsibility to maintain their chemical inventories in the UCF database.

+Relocations: Items that are being relocated must be transferred in the chemical inventory if they will be stored in that space overnight.
 Chemicals must only be relocated to another approved chemical storage space.

-Individual research groups may choose to keep track of all chemicals (including those in non-manufacturer/secondary containers) and their lot numbers using the UCF maintained database, but this is not required.
+Individual research groups may choose to keep track of all chemicals (including those in nonmanufacturer/secondary containers) and their lot numbers using the UCF maintained database, but this is not required.